RSE-Sheffield/RSE-Sheffield.github.io/_newsletters/2021-03-10-newsletter.md

 Code for Thought podcast's 9th February edition on the topic of **[It's All About Reproducibility](https://codeforthought.buzzsprout.com/1326658/8043892-it-s-all-about-reproducibility)** features our very own Anna Krystalli talking about the award-winning [ReproHack](https://reprohack.github.io/reprohack-hq/) events.

+---

+**[N8 Bede supercomputer accelerates research in the north of England](https://www.scientific-computing.com/news/n8-supercomputer-accelerates-research-north-england)**.
+Scientists and researchers across the North of England will benefit from the arrival of a new £3.8m supercomputer to support projects in areas such as Artificial Intelligence (AI), energy storage and therapeutic drug design.

 ### Software and Updates